basst85/local-memory-mcp/README.md

-# Local Memory MCP Server for Coding Agents
+# Local Memory MCP Server for Coding/AI Agents

 This project is a **local MCP (Model Context Protocol) server** that exposes a small set of tools: